2gclinton/2gclinton.github.io/_posts/2024-09-03-time-to-be-a-teacher.markdown

 As a school administrator who has spent the majority of my career in the classroom, but have also had the opportunity to spend 5 years in academia, and who also has school-aged children, I’ve seen this play out in many different ways.
 There are multiple goals that have to be understood, each from their own perspective.

 Administrators are solidly on the manager's schedule.
 The longer anyone spends in administration, the higher the likelihood they forget what it means to be a maker, or to enjoy the benefits of a maker’s schedule.
-They will, however, remember that feeling fondly of being able to spend time on what they know is most important (ie. often not what is urgent).
+They will, however, fondly remember the feeling of spending time on what they know is most important (ie. often not what is urgent).

 Many teachers are makers beholden to a manager’s schedule.[^2] And later I will suggest that students are the same.
 If we take this idea seriously, it should have profound effects on how we understand the work day, work week, and academic calendar.